What does a property investor do?

 Property investment can be a great way to make some extra money, and it can even become your full-time job.
 You like the sound of becoming a property investor…but what does a property investor actually do?

 A property investor is someone who buys, rents, and sells residential or commercial real estate for profit.
 They identify, purchase, renovate, rent, manage, and possibly sell property in order to generate income from the investment.
+Property investors typically have a keen eye for potential in real estate markets and are skilled in assessing the financial opportunities of different properties.
+They often use various property development strategies to increase the value of their real estate investments, such as subdividing land, adding additional buildings, or implementing renovation projects.
+By leveraging these strategies, property investors can maximize their return on investment and create a profitable portfolio of properties.

 There are also property investors who take a wider approach that encompasses other elements such as land, buildings, and developments